 While it’s true that Sensory Processing Disorder (SPD) can improve with tailored therapy and ongoing support, it remains a lifelong condition for many.
 The prognosis varies, with some children outgrowing specific symptoms while others experience sensory challenges.

-2. Growth patterns: As children mature, they may develop coping strategies and skills to manage their sensory issues.
+- Growth patterns: Children may develop coping strategies and skills to manage their sensory issues as they mature.
 Their growth patterns and developmental trajectories play an integral role in this process.

 Understanding these factors can provide a more detailed perspective on whether SPD can be outgrown and the role that therapy plays in improving the lives of children with SPD.